Available in big data analytics.

 The Aggregate Points tool

-can collect and summarize point features within area features.
-The boundaries from the area features are used to collect the points within each area and they are then used to calculate statistics.
+collects and summarizes point features within area features.
+The boundaries from the area features are used to collect the points within each area; they are then used to calculate statistics.
 The resulting layer contains the count of points within each area as well as summary calculations.

 Workflow diagram